drg-developer-2-GWFinTech-Homeworks/homework-unit14-deeplearning/README.md

 > Which model has a lower loss?
 >
+>   The closing price model has a lower loss metric.
+>
 > Which model tracks the actual values better over time?
 >
+>   The closing model tends to track the shape of the price history more accurately than the FNG model.
+>
 > Which window size works best for the model?
+>
+>   A window size of 10 seems to work well for the model.
+>

 - - -